 - YMCA Staff Exchange - qualified staff from all YMCA's will be considered.

-- Study tours from The Greater New York YMCA in the United States to South Africa consisting of staff and board members including business people with YMCA connections.
+- Study tours from The Greater New York YMCA to South Africa consisting of staff and board members including business people with YMCA connections.

 The YWCA/YMCA of Sweden, supported by Swedish Mission Council and Sida, entered into a 3 year contract in 2012 to support the development of local programs.
 This is part of an Africa Alliance initiative aimed at developing the Subject to Citizen programme.
 Another aspect of this partnership is an annual three month internship for a qualified person from SA YMCA to go to Sweden.
 In exchange, the SA YMCA hosts up to three Swedish volunteers for 6 months each.